ebi-ait/hca-ebi-dev-team/docs/operations_tasks/Ingest-Release-SOP.md

     - You may used the `kubectl get pods` command to check this
     - Consult with [these docs](https://github.com/ebi-ait/ingest-kube-deployment) for further information on setting up `kubectl`

-### Manually deploying without GitLab
+### Manually deploying without GitLa
 You can manually deploy using the `ingest-kube-deployment` repo if GitLab is down and the deployment is urgent.
-You can follow the steps [here](https://github.com/ebi-ait/ingest-kube-deployment#manually-deploy-one-kubernetes-dockerized-applications-to-an-environment-aws) to do so.

 **Deploying manually will disable all of the GitLab tracking features so that the Operations > Environments page is no longer functional**

+1. Tag the commit you want to deploy with the [git release tool](https://github.com/rdgoite/hca-developer-tools/blob/master/gitconfig).
+    - [quay.io](quay.io) will automatically build tagged commits
+2. Find the tag of the built image.
+    - You will need the full URL e.g. `quay.io/ebi-ait/ingest-core:123abc`
+    - Use this in the next step
+3. Follow the steps [here](https://github.com/ebi-ait/ingest-kube-deployment#manually-deploy-one-kubernetes-dockerized-applications-to-an-environment-aws) to deploy the built image.

 ### Details on GitLab pipeline
 #### Shared config